Search

 Diamond clarity: blemishes and inclusions

-Diamond clarity refers to the internal and external features a diamond acquires in the journey from formation through cutting, polishing and daily wear.
-Some incorrectly call these features “marks” or “flaws.”
-The correct term is “clarity characteristics” and they contribute to every diamond’s unique identity.
+Diamond clarity refers to a diamond’s internal and external features.
+These can exist due to a diamond’s formation process or through cutting, polishing and daily wear.
+Some call these features “marks” or “flaws,” but the correct term is “clarity characteristics.”
+These characteristics contribute to each diamond’s unique identity.

 There are two types of clarity characteristics: blemishes and inclusions.
-A blemish is an external feature that is confined to the surface of a diamond.
-Examples would be extra facets, naturals (remnants of the original crystal surface), polish lines and abrasions on facet junctions.
+A blemish is an external feature on the surface of a diamond.
+Examples would be polish lines, abrasions on facet junctions, and extra facets.

 An inclusion is an internal feature that is either totally enclosed within a diamond or extends into the gem from its surface.
-Common inclusions are feathers, crystals, pinpoints, clouds (groups of pinpoints), internal graining, needles or indented naturals (that is, naturals that extend below the surface of the diamond).
-For photos and detailed descriptions of these and other clarity features, check out our blemish and inclusion blogs.
+Common inclusions include feathers (fractures or fissures), crystals, pinpoints, clouds (groups of pinpoints), internal graining, and needles.
+For photos and detailed descriptions of these and other clarity features, check out our blogs on blemishes and inclusions.

 Blemishes usually only affect the clarity grade in the top two categories (Flawless and Internally Flawless), whereas inclusions affect all grades.
-For VVS and VS diamonds, then, we’ll focus on inclusions.
+For VVS and VS diamonds, we’ll focus on inclusions only.

 A diamond containing a few pinpoints with a larger included crystal above them.

-A pinpoint is a very small crystal inclusion contained within the diamond that looks like a tiny dot at 10× magnification.
-This diamond contains a few pinpoints with a larger included crystal above them.
+A pinpoint is a tiny crystal inclusion that looks like a dot at 10× magnification.
+This diamond contains a few pinpoints with a larger crystal inclusion above them.
 Photo: John I. Koivula/GIA.
 Courtesy: K.R.
 Gems & Diamonds International

 A diamond containing clouds, which might be too small to distinguish individually but together have a hazy appearance.

-Clouds consist of groups of pinpoints that might be too small to distinguish individually but together have a hazy appearance.
+Clouds are groups of pinpoints that might be too small to distinguish individually but have a hazy appearance seen together.
 Photo: John I. Koivula/GIA

 Diamonds with few or no clarity characteristics are very rare.
 So, all else being equal, diamonds with fewer inclusions – or smaller, less noticeable inclusions – are usually more expensive than diamonds with more inclusions – or larger, more obvious ones.
 That’s why, all else being equal, VVS diamonds will cost more than VS diamonds.